heavyai/rbc/doc/howtos/udf.md

 ## Basics

-UDFs are function that operate at row-level.
+UDFs are functions that operate at row-level.
 That is, they receive as input a single row at a time.

 ```{literalinclude} ../../rbc/tests/heavydb/test_howtos.py